-- Hired a qualified Vice President and Corporate Controller with significant accounting and control expertise, - Added accounting resources at our Novitium location and in other areas of the overall ANI finance and accounting organization. - Continued to progress its plans to implement our ERP system at Novitium and incorporate procure to pay cycle into the overall company controls.
+- · Hired a qualified Vice President and Corporate Controller with significant accounting and control expertise, - · Added accounting resources at our Novitium location and in other areas of the overall ANI finance and accounting organization. - Implemented our ERP system and consolidated our accounts payable process at Novitium into ANI company controls and procedures as of July 1, 2023.